Crispy, savory and simple to make, these Air Fryer Taquitos are the perfect bite for parties or a family weeknight meal!

 Assembling The Taquitos

-- Transfer the meat mixture into a separate bowl.
-It’s hot, y’all!
-Help it cool over the next 5-10 minutes by stirring gently.
+- Transfer the meat mixture into a separate bowl and let it cool off a bit.

 - In a separate bowl, whisk the eggs.
 Once the meat mixture is cooled, add the whisked eggs and mix well.